Charles E. Brady III, GISP

 As a Geographer I love to travel local and abroad meeting people and experiencing different cultures, as I like to phrase it “Discover New Earth Settings in Different Projections”.

 Lt.
 Ronald Vaughn

 Lieutenant Ronald Vaughn, has been a Lieutenant for the Dallas Fire rescue for 24 years.
 He has served as the departments GIS Lieutenant for Four years.
 His duties include providing Mapping Solutions for resource management, Pre- Incident Planning, Data Analysis and Statistical Information for Fire Department personnel.

 He has been an advocate for GIS by speaking at various Conferences.
 During his tenure at Dallas Fire Rescue he has won the departments Paramedic of the Year award and the departments Staff Officer of the Year Award.

 Lieutenant Vaughn has an Associate Arts Degree in Fire Technology from Trinity Valley, Bachelor of Arts in Education from Lyon College.

 As the Louisiana Representative for SCAUG, John's goal is to strengthen the bridge between private and public sector GIS in Louisiana and work to get more students involved with SCAUG as the next generation of GIS professionals.
 John is a 2014 graduate of the Geography & Anthropology program at Louisiana State University (LSU) and loves geography.
 His academic background is in human & cultural geography but John always kept a foot in the professional GIS world from interning with engineering companies to working through college as a GIS intern.
-John currently works at the Center for Analytics & Research in Transportation Safety at LSU in Baton Rouge.
+John currently works as the Lead GIS Specialist for ICF's Disaster Management group.